cloudify-cosmo/getcloudify.org/source/guide/3.2/installation-bootstrapping.md

 {%endnote%}

-Second, install the blueprint-specific dependencies by running:
+Now you can install the blueprint-specific dependencies by running:

  `cfy local install-plugins -p /path/to/manager/blueprint/file`